George Ash (Australian politician): Life and career

 Charles Kingston, who had been following his career with interest, offered Ash a position with his law firm Kingston & Hall.
 Ash enrolled with the University of Adelaide and after a stellar academic career received his LL.B. two years later.
 After serving his articles Ash was taken into partnership and Hall withdrew.

-A teetotaler, non-smoker and diligent Member with an immense capacity for hard work, he was a regular visitor to the insane asylums, and fought for separate facilities for weak-minded children, leading to the establishment of Minda Home.
+A teetotaler, non-smoker and diligent Member with an immense capacity for hard work, he was a regular visitor to the insane asylums, and fought for separate facilities for children, leading to the establishment of Minda Home.

+Death

 He died in a South Terrace private hospital of haemorrhage following a bout of typhoid fever.
 Tributes were paid to his memory by Sir John Downer, S. J. Way and his old adversary J. H. Symon among others.

 Ash Place, in the Canberra suburb of Gilmore, is named in his honour.

 Family

 He married Helen "Nellie" Malcolm (c.
 1863 – 13 March 1944) of Naracoorte around 1885; they had five children, the youngest born just four weeks before his death.
 After leaving Naracoorte around 1890 they lived at Woodville, then "Tyne Bank", Magill.
 Nellie later lived at Brigalow Avenue, Kensington Gardens.